What does ASH Ireland do?

 ASH Ireland’s Vision and Mission

-ASH Ireland’s vision is a tobacco-free Ireland.
+ASH Ireland, Council of the Irish Heart Foundation’s vision is a tobacco-free Ireland.
 Our mission is to work towards eliminating tobacco use in Ireland.

 ASH Ireland’s Values